How to get into hillwalking

 Needed for keeping rain and wind at bay, a waterproof jacket is a must- have.
 Look for something durable, breathable and lightweight with a well-fitting hood that packs down small when it’s stashed inside your rucksack.
 It’s also useful if you can access the pockets without having to unbuckle your rucksack first.

 Having suitable legwear can help protect you from wind, rain and cold, plus any scuffs from rough terrain.
-Flexibility is key with walking trousers as you want full movement in your legs, especially when scrambling or climbing.
-It’s rare that walking trousers will be waterproof, but they should be water- and wind-resistant with enough durability to withstand bumps and scrapes on rock.
+Flexibility is key with walking trousers as you want full movement in your legs.
+They should be durable enough to withstand bumps and scrapes on rock.

 Good, solid walking boots with ankle support can go a long way to protecting your feet and giving you as comfortable a time on the hill as possible.
 It’s a matter of personal choice as to whether you wear traditional leather boots or lighter synthetic modern versions, but you should always ensure they have a strong and grippy sole, and enough protection to keep your feet safe on tough mountain routes.